 Wherever possible, WPD endeavours to display the original photographers credentials in close proximity to the published image.

 In the event a third party wishes to use any of the photographic works featured on the Site, they must obtain appropriate permission from the original photographer.

-This website and its content (excluding user uploaded photographs) is copyright of Perspectify Pty Ltd. Any redistribution or reproduction of part or all of the contents in any form is prohibited other than the following:
+This website and its content (excluding user uploaded photographs) is copyright of Korske Ara.
+Any redistribution or reproduction of part or all of the contents in any form is prohibited other than the following:

 You may not, except with our express written permission, distribute or commercially exploit the content.
 Nor may you transmit it or store it in any other website or other form of electronic retrieval system.

 WPD complies with the provisions of the Digital Millennium Copyright Act of 1998 (“DMCA”), which is available in full via http://www.copyright.gov/legislation/dmca.pdf.